Racial Justice Ministry Team (RJMT)

 The experience is likely different in a very personal way for each of us depending on our age, family background, economic status, etc. It is in times such as these that we are called to examine those feelings and find our voice to contribute to the conversation in a way that reflects our Christian values.

 Racial justice ministry is about being inclusive, not exclusive, to create a climate of peace, justice, freedom and dignity that embraces all people.
 A climate that provides opportunities for growth, leadership, empowerment and advocating for policies and programs that are socially and racially just.

 “Out of my distress I called on the Lord” (Psalm 118:5).

 Bishop Eaton, Presiding Bishop of the ELCA, statement, This is the Day, regarding current events and issues of race in the United States, June 5, 2020

-During Summer 2020, the Racial Justice Ministry Team offered a variety of LISTEN AND LEARN ABOUT RACISM sessions that have been recorded and presentations are available for us in congregations or for individuals to learn!
+LISTEN AND LEARN ABOUT RACISM sessions from Summer 2020 that have been recorded and are available for us in congregations or for individuals to learn!
+Topics include understanding basic terminology, national history, Lutheran church history and finding your personal call to action.
 Click here for the access to these resources.